microsoft/vsts-wikiTools/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## Note
 Linked work items are currently not supported in new Wiki.
-We will be shipping feature to link work items to Wiki pages soon.
+We will be enabling capability to link work items to wiki pages soon.